 - Pregnancy tests: These are used to determine if a woman is pregnant.
 Doctors analyze a sample of a woman’s urine or blood.
 They look for the presence of human chorionic gonadotropin (HCG).
 HCG refers to a hormone produced by the placenta.
 It is only typically present in a woman’s body when she is pregnant.

-A woman might be able to determine she is pregnant or not even before a missed period.
-The above 15 symptoms help determine if a woman could be pregnant before a missed period.
+A woman might be able to determine she is pregnant or not even before missing a period.
+The above 15 symptoms help determine if a woman may be pregnant before missing a period.
 Missed period dates may vary and be different for each person, so there is no reason to worry.
 It is better to know these signs so that we are aware of pregnancy and can prepare.
 If you think you might be pregnant, speak to a medical professional.